Richard Stallman's personal political notes from 2003: May - August

 US bank lobbyists made a deal in 1996 to "temporarily" prohibit states from giving greater protection for individuals' financial records.
 Ralph Nader warns that now they're trying to cheat on the deal by making this permanent.

-Links to varios pages about the state of emergency in Serbia.
+Links to various pages about the state of emergency in Serbia.

 [Reference updated on 2018-05-10 because the old link was broken.]